mirrorscotty/material-data/README.md

 Dependencies
 ------------
 Compilation requires GCC and GNU Make.
 Building documentation requires Doxygen and LaTeX to generate PDF output.
 This code also requires the matrix library found [here](https://github.com/mirrorscotty/matrix).

-This project is hosted at https://github.com/mirrorscotty/material-data, and any updates will be posted there.